-Each week, GTG Digital proposes a focus on a theme of the current season.
-These contents will be accessible free of charge for a limited time under the motto: “always close to you”.
+Each week from March to June 2020, GTG Digital proposed a focus on a theme of the current season.
+These contents were available free of charge for a limited time under the motto: “always close to you”.
 In the spirit of La Plage, a look beyond the works will be offered.

 With the support of Adam and Chloé Said

 Programming by week

 Every week, enjoy a special focus on a production of the next season of the Grand Théâtre de Genève.

 The Grand Théâtre Jeunesse is the end of la Plage for the whole family, a bit like a big parasol with towels of all sizes.
 Then in 20-21, you put on your sunglasses for a First Recital that has everything of a great, amazing Adventures and New Adventures and a world premiere family opera, The Tin Soldier by Jérémie Rhorer based on the famous Andersen tale.